NVS89/mern_app/readme.md

 - at firs you need to install and setup MongoDB, on the same level as the project folder or specify your own path to MongoDB server and DB folder in db_start script
 - npm run db_start

-## TODO: Need to add a typing check in next commits